News and Future Plans

 I have successfully completed my Masters degree in Visual Art (specializing in drawing) under the guidance of my supervisor Prof Elizabeth Gunter at the University of Stellenbosch (2014).

-I am currently reading and focusing on doing practical and theoretical research towards my proposed PhD study in Visual Art (D.Phil – Doctor of Philosophy in Art, Specializing in Drawing, Code: 90020) through a UNISA (University of South Africa) under the supervision and guidance of Dr. Gwenneth Miller (UNISA, specializing in the sublime) and possibly also Prof. Philip Shaw (as possible co-supervisor or external examiner from Leicester University, UK).
-I have submitted my proposed PhD Research Application, including my Research Outline (on the 20th of November 2018), proposing and hoping to register for the study in January 2019 -.
-My current focus is the further development of my drawings with a specific research interest and focus on the sublime in its relationship and manifestation in and through suggestive drawing trace… Furthermore, I am also interested in exploring my drawings as spatial interventions in relation to carceral and architectural spaces… (with a specific interest in exploring internal and external spaces of being and becoming as it relates to the sublime)
+I have recently been accepted towards doing my PhD in Visual Art (Practice-Led) at UNISA and I am in the process of writing my proposal under the supervision and guidance of Prof. Elfriede Dreyer and Dr. Gwenneth Miller (UNISA, specializing in the sublime) .
+My current focus is the further development of my drawings with a specific research interest and focus on the sublime in its relationship and manifestation in and through suggestive drawing trace… Furthermore, I am also interested in experimenting and further developing my drawings as spatial interventions in relation to carceral architectural spaces… (with a specific interest in exploring internal and external spaces of being and becoming – specifically exploring a prison space as a type of hetrotopian space as it relates to the sublime)

 My proposed Phd Research Topic: